t-mart/wap/docs/config.rst

 this file is expected to be inside your project.

 The CurseForge API also requires a changelog type, which indicates the format of your log contents.
-They support the following three:
+They support the following:

 - ``markdown``
 - ``html``
 - ``text``

-``wap`` will try to chose the correct format based on the extension of the file you provide for this field.
+``wap`` will try to choose the correct format based on the extension of the file you provide for this field.
 It does so according to the following mapping:

 +-----------------+-------------------+